Kenya travel advice

 Smoking

-Smoking is prohibited in all public places.
-Convicted offenders could pay heavy fines or face a jail sentence.
+Smoking, including the use of shishas and e-cigarettes, is prohibited in all public places.
+Offenders could face heavy fines or a jail sentence.

 Possession of ivory or other banned wildlife items, even if purchased outside of Kenya, is strictly prohibited.
 Killing, buying, selling or trading any protected wild animal or any of its parts is illegal.
 Offenders can be arrested and given lengthy prison sentences and heavy fines.

 The use, manufacture or importation of plastic bags, including garbage bags and shopping bags, is illegal.
-Convicted offenders, including tourists, can face very heavy fines (up to USD 40,000), imprisonment for up to two years, or both.
+Convicted offenders, including tourists, can face very heavy fines (up to USD 40,000), up to two years of imprisonment, or both.

 Drones